0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/claim-schema.md

 The reusability of claims across platforms and services is guaranteed by [Claim Schema](https://docs.iden3.io/protocol/claim-schema/) consistency.

-As an issuer it is advised to check if any of the [existing claim schemas](https://github.com/iden3/claim-schema-vocab/tree/main/schemas/json-ld) can accomodate the type of information you are interested to issue.
+As an issuer it is advised to check if any of the [existing claim schemas](https://github.com/0xPolygonID/schemas/tree/main/jsonld) can accomodate the type of information you are interested to issue.

+Polygon ID use [JSON-LD documents](https://json-ld.org/learn.html) to represent Claim Schemas.

 If not, here's the guide to create a new claim schema.
 Let us create a shared and reusable claim schema of type **ProofOfDaoMembership**.